ciber-lab/homa-fnn/README.md

 ## **References**
 <a id="1">[1]</a>
 Sakib, M.N., Chaspari, T. and Behzadan, A.H., 2021.
 A feedforward neural network for drone accident prediction from physiological signals.
-Smart and Sustainable Built Environment.
+*Smart and Sustainable Built Environment*.
 DOI: https://doi.org/10.1108/SASBE-12-2020-0181

 <a id="2">[2]</a>
 Sakib, M.N., Chaspari, T. and Behzadan, A.H., 2021.
 Physiological data models to understand the effectiveness of drone operation training in immersive virtual reality.
-Journal of Computing in Civil Engineering, 35(1), p.
+*Journal of Computing in Civil Engineering*, 35(1), p.
 04020053.
 DOI: https://doi.org/10.1061/(ASCE)CP.1943-5487.0000941

 ## **Contact**
 For more information please contact: